 Characters are awarded Experience Points (XP) for killing monsters and accumulating treasure.
+When enough XP is earned, the character raises a level.
 Monsters have set Experience Point values in their descriptions, and one gold piece acquired is equal to one XP.
 Experience is awarded for accumulating treasure because every gold piece gained by a character is an index of his player's skill.
 Awarding experience only for killing monsters fails to reward a party of adventurers that successfully lures a dragon away from its hoard so that its treasure can be stolen without a fight- it fails to reward characters that operate by intelligence, stealth, trickery, and misdirection.